 Eldred is a tiny village located in the state of Illinois.
 With a population of 146 people and just one neighborhood, Eldred is the 796th largest community in Illinois.
 Eldred has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Eldred is generally considered to be a blue-collar town.
-50.00% of the Eldred workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Eldred is a blue-collar town, with 45.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Eldred is a village of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Eldred who work in office and administrative support (15.63%), food service (14.58%), and sales jobs (5.21%).
+There are especially a lot of people living in Eldred who work in food service (15.45%), office and administrative support (14.55%), and maintenance occupations (6.36%).

 Eldred is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.